Skip to content

 One of the most notable changes from the original SECURE Act was raising the age at which retirees need to take required minimum distributions, or RMDs.
 SECURE Act 2.0 raises the age again.
 Beginning on January 1 of this year, retirees may now wait until age 73 (up from age 72).
 This is important because it gives retirees an additional year to benefit from the tax advantages that come with IRAs before making mandatory withdrawals.
 (Note that anyone who turned 72 last year will still need to continue taking RMDs as previously scheduled.)
 Per the new law, the RMD age will increase to 75 beginning in 2033.

-Another noteworthy change is the penalty applied to those who fail to take their RMD, or don’t withdraw enough.
+Another noteworthy change imposes a penalty on those who fail to take their RMD or don’t withdraw enough.
 Previously, the penalty was 50% of what the retiree should have withdrawn.
-Beginning this year, that penalty has now been reduced to 25%.
-And if the mistake is corrected within the proper “Correction Window”, it will be reduced further to a mere 10%.
+Starting this year, the penalty reduces to 25%.
+If you correct the mistake within the proper ‘Correction Window,’ the penalty further reduces to just 10%.

 Finally, the law eliminates the need to take RMDs from Roth accounts that are inside qualified employer plans.
 What does that mean in English?
 It means that if a retiree owns a Roth through their old employer, they need never make mandatory withdrawals during their lifetime.
 This change begins in 2024.
 (Note, of course, that regular Roth IRAs not part of an employer plan were never subject to RMDs to begin with, so this change does not apply.)